johnko/mfsbsd/RECOVER.md

 Edit the `/server/csv/dhcpd/[company].csv` file with a plain text editor.

+> If you are in a GUI session, open the `File System` icon and go to the file.

-You may be able to edit via the command line with:
+If not in a GUI session, you may be able to edit via the command line with:

 ```
 edit /server/csv/dhcpd/[company].csv